Sectarianism in Glasgow: Incidents

 Deaths and serious assaults have been directly linked to sectarian tensions within the city.
 Many of these have occurred either before or after Old Firm football matches.
 The 1995 murder of Mark Scott, a Celtic fan, by Jason Campbell resulted in the formation of the anti-sectarianism charity Nil By Mouth.

 In June 2003, after the publication of the Scottish Executive's Action Plan on Tackling Sectarianism in Scotland, Section 74 of the Criminal Justice (Scotland) Act 2003 was implemented.
 This set out the situations when a criminal offence was aggravated by religious prejudice.

 In 2004 and 2005, sectarian incidents reported to police in Scotland increased by 50% to 440 over 18 months.
-Scottish Government statistics showed that 64% of the 726 cases in the period were motivated by hatred against Catholics, and by hatred against Protestants in most of the remaining cases (31%) - indicating that "religious" intolerance was evenly shared among Catholics and Protestants, as the two-to-one ratio of incidents was roughly the same as the size of those populations in the west of Scotland.
+Scottish Government statistics showed that 64% of the 726 cases in the period were motivated by hatred against Catholics, and by hatred against Protestants in most of the remaining cases (31%) – indicating that "religious" intolerance was more than 5x more likely to be experienced by Catholics compared to Protestants, as recipient of more than double the number incidents was experienced by 16% of the population identifying as Catholic, vs. 42% identifying as Church of Scotland.

 In the five years before 2011, annually there were between 600 and 700 charges of an offence aggravated by religious prejudice in Scotland.